 Berkeley Police Operations Division

-The Operations Division is the largest division within the Berkeley Police Department and is commanded by Captain Erik Upson with the support of four (4) Lieutenants, often referred to as Watch Commanders.
+The Operations Division is the largest division within the Berkeley Police Department and is commanded by Captain Jen Louis with the support of four (4) Lieutenants, often referred to as Watch Commanders and one (1) Lieutenant in the Community Services Bureau.

 Patrol/Beat officers and their team members in the Operations Division are the most visible representatives of city government, and provide a wide variety of services to the community.
-The men and women of the Operations Division include seven uniformed Patrol Teams, Bicycle Detail and the Police Reserve Officer Program.
-The Barricaded Subject Hostage Negotiation Team (BSHNT), the Crowd Management Team (CMT), the Bomb Squad and the Field Training Officer (FTO) program also function within the Patrol Division.
+The men and women of the Operations Division include seven uniformed Patrol Teams, Bicycle Patrol Officers and the Community Services Bureau.
+The Bomb Squad, the Special Response Team, and the Field Training Officer (FTO) program also function within the Patrol Division.

 Patrol Lieutenants' / Watch Commanders' Office